zegameiro/eShop_AS_1st_Assignment/README.md

 ### Key Components:

-- WebApp & Basket.API & Catalog.API – These are application services that handle user requests and business logic.
+- **WebApp & Basket.API & Catalog.API**: These are application services that handle user requests and business logic.

-- Cache DB – A caching layer that speeds up data retrieval for Basket.API.
+- **Cache DB**: A caching layer that speeds up data retrieval for Basket.API.

-- Metrics & Metrics Collector – Metrics are gathered from services and stored in a Metrics DB.
+- **Metrics & Metrics Collector**: Metrics are gathered from services and stored in a Metrics DB.

-- Traces – Each service generates traces (detailed request logs) that are sent to a distributed tracing observability platform.
+- **Traces**: Each service generates traces (detailed request logs) that are sent to a distributed tracing observability platform.

-- Distributed Tracing Platform – Aggregates traces from different services to analyze request flows.
+- **Distributed Tracing Platform**: Aggregates traces from different services to analyze request flows.

-- Visualization and Monitoring Solution – Provides dashboards and insights using collected metrics and traces.
+- **Visualization and Monitoring Solution**: Provides dashboards and insights using collected metrics and traces.

 ### Report